Oh, do I love lists of everything!

 Collecting all those bills and receipts can get a little messy so you might want to organize them with pretty binders.

-Speaking of which!
-Having insurance for important things is like taking your organization game one step higher.
+Having insurance for important things is like taking your organization’s game one step higher.

 44. Create an emergency kit with things like band-aids, extra pantyhose, hairpins, etc.